ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 RETURN { user: user, organization: organization }

-Modifying data in other collections than the named two will not lead to this query result being removed from the cache.
+Modifying data in other unrelated collections does not lead to this query result being removed from the cache.

 Performance considerations

-The query results cache is organized as a hash table, so looking up whether a query result is present in the cache is relatively fast.
-Still, the query string and the bind parameter used in the query will need to be hashed.
-This is a slight overhead that will not be present if the cache is turned off or a query is marked as not cacheable.
+The query results cache is organized as a hash table, so looking up whether a query result is present in the cache is fast.
+Still, the query string and the bind parameter used in the query need to be hashed.
+This is a slight overhead that is not present if the cache is disabled or a query is marked as not cacheable.

-Additionally, storing query results in the cache and fetching results from the cache requires locking via an R/W lock.
+Additionally, storing query results in the cache and fetching results from the cache requires locking via a read/write lock.
 While many thread can read in parallel from the cache, there can only be a single modifying thread at any given time.
 Modifications of the query cache contents are required when a query result is stored in the cache or during cache invalidation after data-modification operations.
-Cache invalidation will require time proportional to the number of cached items that need to be invalidated.
+Cache invalidation requires time proportional to the number of cached items that need to be invalidated.

-There may be workloads in which enabling the query results cache will lead to a performance degradation.
+There may be workloads in which enabling the query results cache leads to a performance degradation.
 It is not recommended to turn the query results cache on in workloads that only modify data, or that modify data more often than reading it.
-Turning on the cache will also provide no benefit if queries are very diverse and do not repeat often.
-In read-only or read-mostly workloads, the cache will be beneficial if the same queries are repeated lots of times.
+Enabling the cache also provides no benefit if queries are very diverse and do not repeat often.
+In read-only or read-mostly workloads, the cache is beneficial if the same queries are repeated lots of times.

-In general, the query results cache will provide the biggest improvements for queries with small result sets that take long to calculate.
-If query results are very big and most of the query time is spent on copying the result from the cache to the client, then the cache will not provide much benefit.
+In general, the query results cache provides the biggest improvements for queries with small result sets that take long to calculate.
+If query results are very big and most of the query time is spent on copying the result from the cache to the client, then the cache does not provide much benefit.

 Global configuration

-The query results cache can be configured at server start using the configuration parameter
+The query results cache can be configured at server start with the

 --query.cache-mode

-After the server is started, the cache mode can be changed at runtime as follows:
+The cache mode can also be changed at runtime using the JavaScript API as follows:

 require("@arangodb/aql/cache").properties({ mode: "on" });